Play around with the recipe all you want, but two rules should be followed:

-In anything other than a smoker, you can safely omit the cure, though many people favor the taste of cured jerky anyway.
+In anything other than a smoker you can safely omit the cure — though many people prefer the taste of cured jerky.

-Cure can be found under multiple names.
-A couple are “Prague Powder #1” or “Instacure”.
+Cure is found under multiple names.
+A couple are “Prague Powder #1” or “Instacure #1”.
 They may be available from your butcher but are easily found online.
-No matter what the name, it is a pinkish 1:16 salt/Sodium nitrite mixture (6.25% sodium nitrite).
+No matter what the name, cure is a pinkish 1:16 salt/Sodium nitrite mixture (6.25% sodium nitrite).

-Some older recipes call it “pink salt” but don’t get confused – that term is also used nowadays for salt mined in the Himalayan mountains, which bears a pink color but is NOT a cure.
+Some recipes just call it “pink salt” but don’t get confused — that term is also used nowadays for salt mined in the Himalayan mountains, which naturally bears a pink color but is NOT a cure.

-Or you can substitute “Morton Tender Quick”, which is available at grocery stores, which has all the salt in it already.
+Or you can use “Morton Tender Quick”, which is available at most grocery stores.

 This recipe works equally well with ground or sliced venison.
 If substituting domestic meat, use only lean cuts.
 When slicing, 3/8″ is a good thickness to aim for, but however you slice it try to be consistent throughout a batch.